YunoHost/doc/packaging_apps.md

 **!!
 This section is obsolete as of 08/03/19** - The project's organization regarging this point is to be changed.

-To become an official application, it must be tested well enough, be stable and should work on Debian Stretch 64 bits, 32 bits and ARM architectures.
+To become an official application, it must be tested well enough, be stable and should work on Debian Buster 64 bits, 32 bits and ARM architectures.
 If you think those conditions are met, ask for [official integration](https://github.com/YunoHost/apps) of your application.